Request a personalized demo

 • Any additional expenditures, such as staff or storage costs

-Before pricing rental equipment, it’s important to conduct market research of other firms in your area that offers similar items for rent.
+Before pricing rental equipment, it’s important to conduct market research of other rental businesses in your area that offer similar items for rent.

 Find out how much they are charging for the rental of their equipment.
 Identify if there are any discounts offered for longer rental times or if additional costs associated with the equipment are passed on to their customers.